ML-Bioinfo-CEITEC/rbp/README.md

 If you have an idea how to improve the package, put it on [the List](https://docs.google.com/document/d/16rYS_vpz0vdQ3F9lHVQML1CkQCgohLGFX79erP8NYPY/edit?usp=sharing).
 If you have time, check the List and implement something.

 ### Codestyle
 Linters are your friends.
-For Visual Studio, I recommend PEP-8 and FLAKE8 with minor relaxations (longer lines allowed).
+For Visual Studio, I recommend PEP-8 and FLAKE8 with minor relaxations (e.g. allow longer lines).